superhero-match/superhero-delete-media/README.md

 Superhero Match is an open source dating app.

 ## superhero-delete-media
-This micro-service is responsible for deleting users profile pictures.
+This micro-service is responsible for deleting user profile pictures.

 ## Becoming Contributor
 If you want to become contributor, please send email to this address - `superheromatch@gmail.com`.